1969–70 Detroit Red Wings season

 The 1969–70 Detroit Red Wings season is noted as being Carl Brewer's comeback season in the NHL.
 Brewer was reunited with former Toronto Maple Leafs teammates Bob Baun, Pete Stemkowski, and Frank Mahovlich.
 Brewer signed a contract worth $120,000.
 Brewer was acquired back in March 1968.
 The Detroit Red Wings acquired Frank Mahovlich, Pete Stemkowski, Garry Unger and Brewer's rights from Toronto in exchange for Floyd Smith, Norm Ullman, and Paul Henderson.
 Another important aspect of the season was that Gordie Howe had finally learned how badly treated he was financially by Wings management.
 Howe was always under the impression that he was the highest paid player on the team.
 Howe discovered that Bobby Baun was making over $100,000 per season while Howe was paid only $45,000 per season.
 After this information, Howe confronted management and demanded that he received the appropriate compensation.

 Offseason

-Former Red Wings' defenceman Doug Barkley was appointed as the head coach of the Fort Worth Wings of the Central Hockey League, which continued to be operated as Detroit's top farm team during the 1969–70 season.
+Former Red Wings' defenseman Doug Barkley was appointed as the head coach of the Fort Worth Wings of the Central Hockey League, which continued to be operated as Detroit's top farm team during the 1969–70 season.

-NHL Draft
+NHL draft

 Regular season

 Two games into the season, Bill Gadsby was released from his coaching duties.

 On February 21, 1970, Brewer had one of his best games of the season.
 In a contest against his former club, the Toronto Maple Leafs, Brewer had 2 assists in the game and was named the third star of the game.